Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Structure theorems for cohomology of crystallographic groups

 This makes $E_r^{*, *}$ a double-graded ring on top of the structure of $\mathbb{F}$-algebra.
 To connect to the cohomology ring $H^*(G, \mathbb{F})$ of $G$, recall that $H^*(G, \mathbb{F})$ can be written as

 where $x,y,\dots$ are called \emph{generators}, and ``Relations'' generate an ideal in the ring that are quotiented out and treated as zero in the ring.
 This is called a \emph{free presentation} of $H^*(G, \mathbb{F})$ treated as an $\mathbb{F}$-algebra.
 For $E_r^{*, *}$, we also have such a free presentation, except that now $x,y,\dots$ are also double-graded.
-We have the following theorem for the generators and relations of the double-graded ring $E_\infty^{*, *}$ and those for the cohomology ring $H^*(G, \mathbb{F})$ itself. \begin{theorem} If the $E_\infty$ page $E_\infty^{*, *}$ of the LHS spectral sequence admits a free presentation with generators of degree $\leq d$ and relations of degree $\leq n$, then the cohomology ring $H^*(G,\mathbb{F})$ also admits a free presentation with generators of degree $\leq d$ and relations of degree $\leq n$. \end{theorem} Hence, even though we cannot obtain the full ring structure of $H^*(G, \mathbb{F})$ from the LHS spectral sequence, we can still obtain a lot of information about generators and relations.
-Moreover, when computing the cohomology ring of $G$, there is an algorithm using LHS spectral sequences to see whether we obtain a complete set of generators and relations \cite{ellis2019invitation}.
-Here we will also use the LHS spectral sequence to deduce similar results for crystallographic groups.
+We have the following theorem for the generators and relations of the double-graded ring $E_\infty^{*, *}$ and those for the cohomology ring $H^*(G, \mathbb{F})$ itself. \begin{theorem} If the $E_\infty$ page $E_\infty^{*, *}$ of the LHS spectral sequence admits a free presentation with generators of total degree $\leq d$ and relations of total degree $\leq n$, then the cohomology ring $H^*(G,\mathbb{F})$ also admits a free presentation with generators of degree $\leq d$ and relations of degree $\leq n$. \end{theorem} \begin{proof} Let $A=H^*(G,\mathbb F)$ and let $F^\bullet A$ be the finite multiplicative filtration associated with the LHS spectral sequence, so that $\operatorname{gr} A\cong E_\infty$ as graded $\mathbb F$-algebras.
+Choose homogeneous generators $\bar x_i$ of $\operatorname{gr} A$ of degrees at most $d$, and choose filtered lifts $x_i\in A$ of the same total degrees.
+These lifts generate $A$: if not, choose a homogeneous class $a\in A$ of minimal total degree not generated by the $x_i$, and among such classes choose one with maximal filtration.
+Its initial term in $\operatorname{gr}A$ is a polynomial in the $\bar x_i$.
+Subtracting the corresponding polynomial in the $x_i$ either kills $a$ or lowers its filtration, and induction on the finite filtration gives a contradiction.